Peter Bradley Adams

 Peter Bradley Adams is a folk-pop Americana singer-songwriter from Birmingham, Alabama.

-History

-Before embarking on his solo career in 2005, Adams was a founding member of the folk pop duo eastmountainsouth.
-Within a year of forming eastmountainsouth in 2001 with Kat Maslich Bode, they were signed by Robbie Robertson to DreamWorks Records.
-Adams co-produced their 2003 debut album with Mitchell Froom, and toured extensively for the next year and a half with acts including Lucinda Williams, Tracy Chapman, Joan Baez and Nelly Furtado.
-Their single "You Dance" was a #1 AAA radio hit (top 5 for 2 months) in 2003 and eastmountainsouth performed on Late Night with Conan O'Brien on September 24, 2003.
-DreamWorks Records was sold to Universal Music Group in October 2003, which shifted their rights to different labels until Adams and eastmountainsouth eventually negotiated their official release.
-Eastmountainsouth performed their last show in September 2004 at the Hollywood Bowl with Shelby Lynne and Lyle Lovett.
-Soon after, Adams decided to work on his own as a solo artist.

-Adams's cover of Stephen Foster's "Hard Times", the opening track on eastmountainsouth's album, appeared in Cameron Crowe's film, Elizabethtown and also was included on the soundtrack album.
-Adams's songs have appeared in more than 30 films and television shows in the US (including One Tree Hill, Smallville, The Mentalist and Alias).
+Adams was a founding member in 2001 of the folk pop duo eastmountainsouth.
+The duo had success with the single "You Dance" while Adam's cover of the song "Hard Times" appeared in the Cameron Crowe's 2005 film, Elizabethtown.
+Adams began focusing on his solo career in late 2004.
+Adams's songs have appeared in more than 30 films and television shows in the US (including One Tree Hill, Smallville, and The Mentalist).

-Biography
+Early life and education

 A native of Birmingham, Alabama, Adams credits his grandfather, a former professional jazz clarinetist and accomplished pianist, as being his earliest musical inspiration.
 Adams began playing piano at the age of 6 and continued studying piano throughout high school at Deerfield Academy in Deerfield, Massachusetts and college.
 He worked with composer Michael Kapsner while studying abroad in Freiburg, Germany.
 While focusing on piano, organ, and music composition, his experience in Germany inspired Adams to continue his musical studies stateside.
 Adams graduated with a Bachelor of Arts degree in Music from the University of the South in Sewanee, Tennessee.
 He continued his studies at the University of Alabama's School of Music in Tuscaloosa where he earned a master's degree in Music Composition.
-Adams moved to Los Angeles in the mid 1990s to study film scoring at USC Thornton School of Music's Scoring for Motion Pictures and Television (SMPTV) program.
+Adams moved to Los Angeles in the mid-1990s to study film scoring at USC Thornton School of Music's Scoring for Motion Pictures and Television (SMPTV) program.

+Career

 Adams worked as a freelance score composer for film and television until forming eastmountainsouth in 2001.

+Eastmountainsouth

+Adams was a founding member of the folk pop duo eastmountainsouth.
+Within a year of forming eastmountainsouth in 2001 with Kat Maslich Bode, they were signed by Robbie Robertson to DreamWorks Records.

+Adams co-produced their 2003 debut album with Mitchell Froom, and toured extensively for the next year and a half with acts including Lucinda Williams, Tracy Chapman, Joan Baez and Nelly Furtado.
+Their single "You Dance" was a #1 AAA radio hit (top 5 for 2 months) in 2003 and eastmountainsouth performed on Late Night with Conan O'Brien on September 24, 2003.
+DreamWorks Records was sold to Universal Music Group in October 2003, which shifted their rights to different labels until Adams and eastmountainsouth eventually negotiated their official release.

+Eastmountainsouth performed their last show in September 2004 at the Hollywood Bowl with Shelby Lynne and Lyle Lovett.
+Soon after, Adams decided to work on his own as a solo artist.

+Adams's cover of Stephen Foster's "Hard Times", the opening track on eastmountainsouth's album, appeared in Cameron Crowe's 2005 film, Elizabethtown and also was included on the soundtrack album.